Read time 5 minutes

 Microsoft 365 users can benefit from the Multi-factor Authentication feature, which prevents unauthorized access or attacks with a single login attempt.
 Users can set up this two-step authentication by associating their Microsoft 365 account with their phone number (accessible via Microsoft 365 Admin Center > Users > Active Users > Multi-Factor Authentication).
 This ensures that whenever a user logs in, they must provide a code sent to their phone for added security.

-In Microsoft 365, users can take advantage of the message encryption facility.
-This encryption facility is works with Outlook.com, Yahoo, Gmail and more email services.
-It includes two options – Do not forward and Encrypt.
-Users can send an encrypted email via Outlook for PC (go to Options > Permission > Encrypt) and Outlook.com (go to Protect > Change Permissions > Encrypt) using the options available on the message interface.
-To receive an encrypted message, users need to click on link and provide required information to open it.
+Within Microsoft 365, users can utilize the message encryption feature, compatible with Outlook.com, Yahoo, Gmail, and other email services.
+It offers two options: “Do not forward” and “Encrypt.”
+Users can send encrypted emails through Outlook for PC (via Options > Permission > Encrypt) and Outlook.com (via Protect > Change Permissions > Encrypt) using message interface options.
+To access an encrypted message, users simply click on a link and provide the required information for decryption.

 So, there are many ways to secure Microsoft 365 data owing to multiple security facilities provided by Microsoft.

 For a more secure approach to free Microsoft 365 data backup, consider creating backups in a secure format.
 Our recommended solution is the efficient third-party tool, Kernel Export Office 365 to PST.
 It allows you to selectively back up Office 365 user mailboxes, public folders, shared mailboxes, archive mailboxes, and Microsoft 365 groups to Outlook PST files.
 This tool provides specific filters for safeguarding only essential data, making it one of the best options for Microsoft 365 data backup!